anlsys/aml/doc/pages/areas.rst

 Areas: Addressable Physical Memories
 ====================================

-AML areas represent places where data can belong.
+AML areas represent places where data can be stored.
 In shared memory systems, locality is a major concern for performance.
 Being able to query memory from specific places is of major interest to achieve this goal.
-AML areas provide mmap / munmap low level functions to query memory from specific places materialized as areas.
+AML areas provide low-level mmap() / munmap() functions to query memory from specific places materialized as areas.
-Available area implementations dictate the way such places can be arranged and with which properties.
+Available area implementations dictate the way such places can be arranged and their properties.

 .. image:: img/area.png
    :width=700px